bitsoex/slate/source/index.html.md

 }

 ```
-This endpoint is used to register Mobile phone number for
+This endpoint is used to verify a registered mobile phone number
-verification.

 ### HTTP Request